yasershahi/bluestream/README.md

 # BlueStream
 [![Build](https://github.com/yasershahi/bluestream/actions/workflows/build.yml/badge.svg)](https://github.com/yasershahi/bluestream/actions/workflows/build.yml)

-> **Attention:**
+> **Important Notice:**
-> This custom Fedora Silverblue Bootc image — provided as an example.
-Do not deploy it to your devices without reviewing and testing first!
+> This custom Fedora Silverblue Bootc image is provided as an example only. **Do not use it in production or deploy it to your devices without thoroughly reviewing and testing it first**.

 ## Rebasing